 Plant type: various.
-Some of the main traditional species used include figs (Ficus sp.), Japanese maples (Acer palmatum), Juniper (Juniperus sp.), Pines (Pinus sp.) and Chinese Elm (Ulmus parvifolia).
-Many Australian and New Zealand native plants are also well suited, including banksias (Banksia sp.), bottlebrush (Callistemon sp.), the figs (Ficus sp.), pohutukawa (Metrosideros sp.) and totara (Podocarpus sp.).
+Some of the main traditional species used include figs (Ficus sp.), Japanese maples (Acer palmatum), juniper (Juniperus sp.), pines (Pinus sp.) and Chinese elm (Ulmus parvifolia).
+Many Australian and New Zealand native plants are also well suited, including banksias (Banksia sp.), bottlebrush (Callistemon sp.), pohutukawa (Metrosideros sp.) and totara (Podocarpus sp.).

 Climate: any zone except for arid and semi-arid, depending on species.

 Soil: very free-draining specialist mix.

 Position: half day's sun, depending on region, sheltered from wind.

 Feeding: small doses of controlled-release fertiliser and occasional liquid feeding at peak growth times.